x00169673/Thesis/README.md

 Feel free to rerun the application and get your friends or family to participate, we ask for optional demographic data so it would be great to get a diverse set of participants!

+**What happens next**
-Thanks for your interest in this research, if you wish to receive a copy of the thesis please send me an email - expected to be available in early 2022.
+When you run through the VR tests the telemetry data and your answers to the questionnaire is sent to me for statistical analysis and further research.
+The outcome of the research will be presented in my Master of Science thesis.
+If you wish to receive a copy of the thesis when it is available in 2022, please send me an email.

+Thanks,
 Phillip Ryan X00169673@myTUDublin.ie